 The Helpline for Children (310-1234) for children or youth to call if they need to talk to someone.
-No area code is needed.
-They can call any time (day or night) and do not have to give their name.
+No area code is needed and they can call any time (day or night) and do not have to give a name.